Paul Franken

-Paul Franken (27 June 1894 – Autumn 1944) was a German Socialist politician.
+Paul Franken (27 June 1894 – Autumn 1944) was a German socialist newspaper editor and politician who served in the Landtag of Prussia from 1921 to 1925 and again from 1928 to 1933, during which he represented four separate socialist parties.

-Following Nazi seizure of power in January 1933, his party was banned and he fled.
-He lived in various countries before settling in the Soviet Union, where in 1936 he was briefly arrested.
-He was arrested again in 1937 in one of Stalin's political purges.
-He was detained for the next seven years and is believed to have died in a labour camp in the northern part of European Russia during the autumn of 1944.
+Following the Nazi seizure of power in January 1933, the Social Democratic Party, to which he belonged, was banned, and he fled the country.
+He lived in Czechoslovakia and Sweden before settling in the Soviet Union, where in 1936 he was briefly arrested.
+He was arrested again in 1937 during the Great Purge.
+He was detained for the next seven years and is believed to have died in a labour camp near Vorkuta during the autumn of 1944.

 Life

 Paul Franken was born in Höhscheid (Solingen), some 40 km (25 miles) east of Düsseldorf in the heavily industrialised Ruhr region of Germany.
 His father was a foundry worker.
 Franken attended school locally and in 1908 started training as a specialist metal worker (Former & Nadler).
-In 1911 he joined the Social Democratic Party (SPD / Sozialdemokratische Partei Deutschlands) and in 1914 he was conscripted for military service.
-In 1917 he joined the newly formed Independent Social Democratic Party (USPD / Unabhängige Sozialdemokratische Partei Deutschlands) which had broken away from the mainstream SPD, primarily over the issue of whether or not to continue supporting funding for the war which had broken out in July/August 1914.
+In 1911 he joined the Social Democratic Party (SPD / Sozialdemokratische Partei Deutschlands) and after the outbreak of the First World War in 1914 he was conscripted for military service.
+In 1917 he joined the newly-formed Independent Social Democratic Party (USPD / Unabhängige Sozialdemokratische Partei Deutschlands) which had broken away from the mainstream SPD, primarily over the issue of whether or not to continue funding war credits.

-During the revolutionary period that followed the end of the war Franken was a member of the Workers' and Soldiers' Council in the Solingen district.
-On the political left there was further factionalism and fragmentation during the years that followed, and by 1920 Franken was an activist member of the Communist Party.
+During the revolutionary period that followed the end of the war Franken served as chairman of the Workers' and Soldiers' Council in the Solingen district.
+On the political left there was further factionalism and fragmentation during the years that followed, and in 1920 Franken joined the Communist Party of Germany (KPD / Kommunistische Partei Deutschlands), serving on its Central Commission.
 It was probably around this time, in 1920, that he married the fellow left-wing activist, Flora Goldberg (1899–1991).
-In June 1920 he stood, unsuccessfully, for election to the Reichstag as a Communist Party candidate.
-In January 1921 he joined the Communist Work Community (party - KAG / Kommunistische Arbeitsgemeinschaft) but this movement proved short-lived, and by May 1922 he was back in the USPD.
-In the meantime, he was elected a member of the Prussian Landtag (regional legislative assembly) where he sat till 1924, and again between 1928 and 1933.
+In June 1920 he stood, unsuccessfully, for election to the Reichstag as a Communist candidate.
+Following the March Action in 1921, he supported Paul Levi in criticizing the failed uprising and joined the Communist Working Group (KAG / Kommunistische Arbeitsgemeinschaft) at the beginning of 1922, but this movement proved short-lived and by May 1922 Franken was back in the USPD.
+In the meantime, he was elected a member of the Prussian Landtag (regional legislative assembly) where he sat till 1924, and again between 1928 and 1933, representing the Merseburg district.
 In the meantime, in 1922 he switched his party affiliation back to the SPD.
 In addition, between 1922 he was working as a writer and newspaper editor in Solingen.